wheleph/wheleph.github.io/_drafts/2015-09-06-rabbitmq-async-consumption.md

 ## Introduction

-RabbitMQ is a well-known implementation for AMQP protocol.
+RabbitMQ is a well-known implementation of AMQP.
 It allows you to build distributed scalable systems consisting of decoupled components that use asynchronous messaging.

 While the following statement is not technically correct, I personally think of RabbitMQ and AMQP as "the modern JMS" or "JMS made cool".

-I've played around with RabbitMQ for a while and found that asynchronous consumption of messages can be tricky. __If you don't completely understand the relation between Connection, Channel and BasicConsumer, your consumer may and up being serial and not consume messages in parallel__.
+I've played around with RabbitMQ for a while and found that asynchronous consumption of messages can be tricky. __If you don't completely understand the relation between Connection, Channel and BasicConsumer, your program may not be able to consume messages in parallel__.

-This article discusses that possible issue and the way you may overcome it.
+This article discusses that issue and the way you can overcome it.

 ## The issue: async consumption may be not that async

-Let's say we have class `ConcurrentRecv`:
+Let's say we have the following consumer program (`ConcurrentRecv`):

 ```java
 package wheleph.rabbitmq_tutorial.concurrent_consumers;